 Bonuses.
 The Compensation Committee's policy is to make a meaningful portion of an executive's compensation contingent on achieving financial targets for the year.
-For fiscal 2006, we adopted the Amerigon Incorporated 2006 Management Incentive Plan (the "2006 Plan") for those full-time employees selected to participate in the plan by the Compensation Committee, which included all of our executive officers.
-The 2006 Plan was designed to encourage Company employees to operate as entrepreneurial stakeholders and reward them for bringing value to the Company by meeting or exceeding financial and operational objectives.
-Additionally, the 2006 Plan was designed to encourage stock ownership by Company employees.
-To be eligible to receive an incentive award under the 2006 Plan, an employee must be employed on the bonus payment date, which date was determined by the Compensation Committee to be March 14, 2007.
-Employees who joined the Company during 2006 were eligible for pro rated incentive bonuses to the extent approved by the Compensation Committee.
-The 2006 Plan includes two potential bonus payments: a Base Level payment and a Recognition Level payment.
+For 2007, we adopted the Amerigon Incorporated 2007 Management Incentive Plan (the "2007 Plan") for those full-time employees selected to participate in the plan by the Compensation Committee, which included all of our executive officers.
+The 2007 Plan is very similar to the 2006 Management Incentive Plan (the "2006 Plan") we adopted during 2006.
+The 2007 Plan was designed to encourage Company employees to operate as entrepreneurial stakeholders and reward them for bringing value to the Company by meeting or exceeding financial and operational objectives.
+Additionally, the 2007 Plan was designed to encourage stock ownership by Company employees.
+To be eligible to receive an incentive award under the 2007 Plan, an employee must be employed on the bonus payment date, which date was determined by the Compensation Committee to be March 6, 2008.
+Employees who joined the Company during 2007 were eligible for pro rated incentive bonuses to the extent approved by the Compensation Committee.
+The 2007 Plan includes two potential bonus payments: a Base Level payment and a Recognition Level payment.
 Upon achievement of the applicable criteria for each level, eligible employees are entitled to receive bonuses based on a percentage of their salary.
-For the CEO, this percentage was set at 50% for the Base Level and 25% for the Recognition Level.
-For Company Vice-Presidents, this percentage was set at 30% at the Base Level and 20% at the Recognition Level.
-For all other eligible employees, this percentage was set at 20% at the Base Level and 10% at the Recognition Level.
-Notwithstanding the foregoing, payments with respect to the Recognition Level are contingent in the aggregate upon the Company exceeding the Base Level target (described below) by at least 10% and are capped in the aggregate at the lesser of 30% of the Company's earnings before interest and taxes (EBIT) above the Base Level target and \$350,000.
-The 2006 Plan gives the Compensation Committee broad di
+For the CEO, this percentage was set at 50% for the Base Level and 41% for the Recognition Level.
+For Company Vice-Presidents, this percentage was set at 30% at the Base

+Level and 20% at the Recognition Level.
+For all other eligible employees, this percentage was set at 20% at the Base Level and 14% at the Recognition Level.
+Notwithstanding the foregoing, payments with respect to the Recognition Level are contingent upon the Company exceeding the Base Level target (described below) by at least 10% and are capped at the lesser of 30% of the Company's earnings before interest and taxes (EBIT) above the Base Level target and \$502,000.
+The 2007 Plan gives the Compensation Committee broad discretion to increase or decrease incentive bonuses as it deems appropriate.

 The bonus payment for the Base Level is tied to the Company's overall financial results.
-The 2006 Plan provides that the full Base Level bonus is earned upon achievement of the Board-approved target for the Company's EBIT for 2006.
+The 2007 Plan provides that the full Base Level bonus is earned upon achievement of the Board-approved target for the Company's EBIT for 2007.
 This target was chosen because the Compensation Committee believes EBIT is a key measure of the Company's success.
 Failure to meet such target would result in a reduction to the Base Level payment or no payment at all.
 For each 1% that the actual EBIT is less than the target EBIT, the Base Level bonus payment would be reduced by 5%.
-Following completion of the audit of the Company's financial statements for 2006, the Compensation Committee determined that the EBIT target was indeed met and recommended to the Board of Directors that the entire Base Level bonus should be paid to eligible participants.
-The Board of Directors approved such award on March 14, 2007.
-The Compensation Committee does not have a formal policy regarding adjustment of bonus payments if the relevant performance measures or underlying facts upon which they are based are restated or otherwise adjusted in a manner that would materially increase or reduce the size of the incentive payment, but the Compensation Committee has concluded that, for 2006, no such restatement or adjustment occurred.
+Following completion of the audit of the Company's financial statements for 2007, the Compensation Committee determined that the EBIT target was indeed met and recommended to the Board of Directors that the entire Base Level bonus should be paid to eligible participants.
+The Board of Directors approved such award on March 6, 2008.
+The Compensation Committee does not have a formal policy regarding adjustment of bonus payments if the relevant performance measures or underlying facts upon which they are based are restated or otherwise adjusted in a manner that would materially increase or reduce the size of the incentive payment, but the Compensation Committee has concluded that, for 2007, no such restatement or adjustment occurred.